PhD

 NYC PILOT STUDY

-Between August 22 and September 14, 2018, I conducted a pilot study in New York City, focusing on sound art methodologies, bioacoustics, and the redevelopment of Sunnyside Yard.
+From August 22 to September 14, 2018, I conducted an ethnographic pilot study in New York City, with a focus on sound art methodologies, bioacoustics, and the redevelopment of Sunnyside Yard.
 Supported by the KU Leuven Architecture NY-hub, this research visit combined network practice and field study, exploring collaborative approaches to urban sonic research.
-Through this study, I exchanged and refined methodologies and tools for analyzing the sonic affective dimensions of industrial site conversions into green infrastructure.
+Through this research, methodologies and tools for analyzing the affective sonic dimensions of Blue-Green Infrastructure (BGI) implementation in old industrial urban environments have been shared and refined.